hoangmphung/spray-template-heroku/README.md

     [These instructions](http://devcenter.heroku.com/articles/scala#store_your_app_in_gitfg) should work
     out of the box.
     (This project already includes a suitable .gitignore file.)
-Upon pushing to the remote repository, the last few lines of the output should look like this.
+Upon pushing to the remote Heroku repository, the last few lines of the output should look like this.

                ...